 RMoL had set guidelines for the course types, curriculum, duration, etc. The primary activities of the NGO partners were to identify and select trainees, identify and hire trainers, conduct basic training of trainers, develop a MIS for effective and efficient monitoring of the programme and adapt the RMoL curriculum to some extent.
-Saath Livelihoods set-up an office in ???????? and training centres in the selected urban centres.
+Saath Livelihoods set-up training centres in the selected urban centres.